 Once you have gone through the hiring process carefully, the next important step is to find your place in the process and start from the same place.
-If you are confused, then it would be better starting from the first step.
+If you are confused, then it would be better to start from the first step.

 Well, there is not a single answer to this question.
 It depends from person to person and your professional background.
 If you belong to an IT background, then you can learn BA skills in less time, like 3 to 4 months.
 Sometimes, it may take even one year for beginners as the skills required for Business Analyst is vast.

-The ultimate solution is taking the online BA training course and master all essential BA skills in less possible time like three months or even less.
-These are the personalized learning program where you will get different study materials to explore your learning in the form of whitepapers, blogs, articles, videos, e-book, etc.
+The ultimate solution is taking the online BA training course and mastering all essential Business Analyst technical skills in less possible time like three months or even less.
+These are personalized learning programs where you will get different study materials to explore your learning in the form of whitepapers, blogs, articles, videos, e-book, etc.

-Don’t forget to follow the proper learning path like complete your graduation, and search for the best training program online.
+Don’t forget to follow the proper learning path like completing your graduation, and searching for the best training program online.
 It would be great if you can complete one or two certifications to showcase your practical learning in front of recruiters.

 The average salary of a business analyst may vary based on his experience and location.
 Here we are giving you a general idea of how much does a Business Analyst makes as he grows in his career.